Toyota Corolla Altis Vs Hyundai Elantra Vs Skoda Octavia – Specs Compared

-Toyota Motors has given a facelift to its charismatic Corolla Altis.
-With prices starting at Rs 15.87 lakh (ex-showroom, Delhi), the Corolla Altis is decently loaded with comfort and convenient features.
-Falling in the segment of mostly chauffeur-driven cars, the Toyota sedan carries adequate traits to continue its global legacy.
-It’s the reliability, durability and the Toyota badge which makes it one of the most sought-after sedans worldwide.
-The spec comparison of the Corolla calls for the newly launched Hyundai Elantra on one side, and the proven Skoda Octavia nameplate on the other.
+This year, Toyota Motors gave a facelift to its charismatic Corolla Altis while Skoda brought in its new-generation Octavia.
+Both the cars are decently loaded with comfort and convenient features.
+Falling in the segment of mostly chauffeur-driven cars, the Toyota and Skoda sedan carry adequate traits to continue their global legacy.
+It’s the reliability, durability and their respective badges which make them one of the most sought-after sedans worldwide.
+Between the two fresh offerings lies another executive sedan – the Hyundai Elantra.
+Let’s pit all the three cars against each other to know where each car stands.
 Scroll down to go deeper into the details.

 Engines and Performance

 Speaking of the Corolla Altis, it gets the same powerful 1.8-litre petrol motor while the Elantra and the Octavia entail a 2.0-litre and optional 1.4-litre or 1.8-litre engines, respectively.
 While the Octavia churns out top figures of 180PS and 250Nm from its larger pot, the Elantra stand second with 152PS and 192Nm while the Altis settles at the last spot with numbers of 140PS and 173Nm.
 All the cars are available with manual as well as automatic options.
 The mileage figures of the Toyota sedan read 14.3kmpl while the Octavia triumphs all with 16.8kmpl of fuel economy.
 The Elantra delivers 14.59kmpl with its manual version.